ate47/t8-atian-menu/README.md

 - multiplayer
   - set draft time
 - zombies
+  - Allow EEs in custom mutation
   - Custom mutation like config to setup your own zombies
+  - Set XP multiplier

 ## Features

-This tool can be paired with the [t8-custom-ee mod](https://github.com/ate47/t8-custom-ee/tree/main) to run EE in custom mutation, casual or offline.
+This tool can be paired with the [t8-custom-ee mod](https://github.com/ate47/t8-custom-ee/tree/main) to run EE in casual or offline, you don't need it for custom mutations.

 - Tools
   - 3rd person